 Nearest Metro Stop: Maidan Nezalezhnosti (blue line)

 Kiev has hundreds of gorgeous cathedrals ... making it pretty hard to narrow down the list, so feel free to do some exploring on your own.
-As you wander around Kiev's famous Khreshchatyk Street, and explore the rest of the city, you will be amazed at the architecture and maybe even find a few of your own favorite cathedrals to tell us about!
+As you wander around Kiev's famous Khreshchatyk Street (one of our picks for shopping in Kiev!) and explore the rest of the city, you will be amazed at the architecture and maybe even find a few of your own favorite cathedrals to tell us about!

 Are you wanting to not only visit Ukraine but live there?
 We can help you do that!
 International Language Programs is a non-profit organization who sends college-aged volunteers abroad to teach English in places like Ukraine.
 Get more info and see more pictures right here —